 They worked! 😛

-I did have to replace a few lids, and I no longer needed the cotton rope, but every thing else was still viable.
+I was so happy because I had already bought all the materials for many, many gifts.
+I did have to replace a few lids, and I no longer needed the cotton rope, but everything else was still viable.

-Mason Jar Oil Candle Lamp Supplies
+How to Make a Beautiful Mason Jar Oil Lamp

 Start by filling the mason jar with botanicals.
-You can see I've used cranberries, dried orange slices, pine cones, cinnamon sticks and some fresh cedar from the yard.
+You can see I've used cranberries, dried orange slices, pine cones, cinnamon sticks, and some fresh cedar from the yard.
 Don't stuff them too full.
 You need to leave some room for the floating wick.

 Using a wooden skewer, an old pencil would work too, position the plant material where it looks best.